 The bill amends and reenacts R.S.
 32:365(B) and enacts new sections R.S.
 32:46, 47, 48, and 49, focusing on the regulation of traffic violation citations issued through electronic enforcement devices.
-It prohibits certain agencies from using automated speed enforcement devices or similar technologies to issue citations by mail.
-The new provisions specify that local authorities can only operate electronic enforcement devices in school zones during designated times when children are present, and they must establish a cooperative agreement with local school governing authorities before implementing such devices.
-Additionally, revenue generated from these devices is allocated for specific purposes, such as stormwater drainage in Orleans Parish and public safety outside school zones.
+It prohibits local municipal and parish authorities from using automated speed enforcement devices or similar technologies to issue citations by mail, except under specific conditions.
+For instance, electronic enforcement devices can only be operated in school zones during designated times when children are present, and revenue generated from these devices must be allocated for public safety or stormwater infrastructure, depending on the location of the violation.

 Statutes affected: SB302 Original: 32:43(B), 32:365(B)